 What is a SIT?

-The Servant in Training (SIT) program is designed for 15-18 year olds to serve at camp and gain an understanding of the various staff roles involved in running the summer program.
+understanding of the various team roles involved in running the summer program.

 What does a SIT do?

 are required to commit a minimum of two weeks to the program (not